Formatting & Submitting your Thesis

 A traditional thesis is a single document, written solely by the student, presenting original scholarship.
 A non-traditional (hybrid) thesis, as defined by the graduate unit, consists of a collection of related articles prepared/submitted for publication or already published.
 Each thesis must include “introduction” and “conclusion” sections.
 Students must meet the general manuscript format criteria set forth in the UNM Catalog.
 Students must follow copyright policies for obtaining permission to use a previously published manuscript.

-Plan I master’s students must electronically submit their theses within ninety (90) days of passing the final examination for the thesis.
+After passing the dissertation defense, Plan I master's students must electronically submit their theses within ninety (90) days or by the term graduation deadline, whichever comes first.
 If theses are not submitted within that time, students must schedule and complete a second final examination for the thesis.
 In all cases the results of the thesis defense must be submitted to Graduate Studies no later than two weeks after the announced date of the thesis defense.